 Canola oil is also highly processed—but most cooking fats undergo at least minimal processing before finding their way into your kitchen.
 Butter doesn’t come straight from the cow; it has to be milked, strained, and churned.
 Coconuts, olives, almonds, peanuts—these all have to be pressed and extracted.
 Refined versions of these go through even more processing to remove impurities, making them more stable and suitable for high-heat cooking.

-When shopping for canola oil, look for the non-GMO verified stamp, or buy organic.
+If you’re concerned about GMOs or want to avoid refined oils, don’t ditch canola oil.
+Instead, look for the non-GMO verified stamp, or buy organic.